Bayernatoor/braiins_clock/README.md

 ## Installation

-The binary for braiin clock is braiin_clock
+The binary for braiin clock is... believe it or not, braiin_clock.
+Once installed your enter **braiin_clock** in your terminal to run it.

+Open a terminal window.

 Currently the only way to install the binary is with cargo.